Trabant 601: The 601 today

-Many former DDR citizens have mixed emotions in regards to their "Trabi", which is very loud and uncomfortable and still a symbol for the demised DDR, since it was a part of the system.
-On the other hand, the Trabant was a robust, functional and repair-friendly car, so many people developed a strong relationship to their Trabant.
-Furthermore, Trabant never was a symbol of the representatives (these people rather owned Lada, Polski Fiat and Volga).
+Many former DDR citizens have mixed emotions toward their "Trabi".
+It is very loud and uncomfortable, and still a symbol for the demised DDR, as it was a part of the system.
+However, the Trabant was a robust, functional and repair-friendly car, so many people developed a strong relationship to their Trabant.
+Further, the Trabant never was a symbol of Communist bureaucrats (who tended to own a Lada, Polski Fiat or Volga).
 Finally, the Trabant also is a symbol for breaking through the wall in 1989.

-In recent years, these distinctive cars have become collectors' items, with growing popularity.
+In recent years, the car has become collector's items, with growing popularity.
 Green Trabants are especially popular, as they are rumoured to bring good luck to their owners.
 Many Trabant owners' clubs exist throughout Europe and 601s have their fans all over the world.
 Also, many Trabant 601s are still used as rally racing cars.

-As a symbol for a forgone era, it has inspired movies such as Go Trabi Go that presented the Trabi as a kind of East German character and could make former DDR citizens laugh "not precisely at themselves, but at the absurdities of the system under which they lived until last year," symbolised by the three main aspects of the Trabant: slow, breaks down frequently and often ridiculed by Western society.
-It has also seduced people like the American actor David Hasselhoff to drive a "Trabi", although he had trouble getting into it.
-Later, he admitted he is a fan of the Trabant.
-Stephen Kinzer of The New York Times likens the Trabi as a symbol for the people who built it, who “survive[d] through difficult times and ultimately triumph[ed]”.
-The car was also featured in the American film Everything Is Illuminated.
+As a symbol of a bygone era, it has inspired movies such as Go Trabi Go which presented the Trabant as a kind of East German character and could make former DDR citizens laugh "not precisely at themselves, but at the absurdities of the system under which they lived until last year", symbolised by the three main aspects of the Trabant: slow, breaks down frequently and often ridiculed by Western society.
+It has also seduced people including the US actor David Hasselhoff to drive a Trabant, although he had trouble getting into it.
+Later he admitted he is a fan of the Trabant.
+Stephen Kinzer of The New York Times likens the Trabant as a symbol for the people who built it, who "survive[d] through difficult times and ultimately triumph[ed]."
+The car was also featured in the US film Everything Is Illuminated.

 The Trabant 601 is the subject of Jalopy, a 2016 roadtrip video game.
-Set in June 1990 East Germany, during the early months of German reunification, the player is tasked to maintain a fictionalized version of the Trabant 601, the Laika 601, and eventually drive the player character's uncle using the car to Istanbul, Turkey, via Eastern and Southeastern Europe.
+Set in June 1990 East Germany, during the early months of German reunification, the player is tasked to maintain a fictionalized version of the Trabant 601, the Laika 601, and use it to drive the player character's uncle to Istanbul, Turkey, via Eastern and Southeastern Europe.

+The Trabant 601 makes an appearance in Half Life 2 as wreckage across City 17 and the surrounding area.
+The model is based on the Trabant 601 Universal.
+There are two game models, one where the vehicle is heavily damaged and one where the vehicle is abandoned.